astelrastogi/SAiDL-Summer-Assignment-2023/README.md

 4. Performance Evaluation:

    a.
-Use a standard code-mixed dataset for evaluation, such as the HASOC dataset.
+Use the standard code-mixed HASOC dataset.

    b.
 Apply the finetuned BeRT and m-BeRT models to predict the labels (e.g., abuse or non-abuse) for the code-mixed sentences in the evaluation dataset.